-Doubtlessly, this is a very demanding task that requires great team effort and constant strategy refinement, because this is about people’s behavior.
-What worked for you last year to achieve your company goals, most probably won’t work this year.
+Doubtlessly, this is a very demanding task that requires a great team effort and constant strategy refinement because this is about people’s behavior.
+So what worked for you last year to achieve your company goals most probably won’t work this year.

 Obviously, there isn’t a single answer to this.
-There is a wide variety of trends and proposals, and there are also some major trends that are commonly explored by companies, consultants and experts around the globe, which we think believe as essential to look into if lead generation is one of your strategic focus points.
+However, there is a wide variety of trends and proposals.
+Some major trends are commonly explored by companies, consultants, and experts around the globe, which we think belief is essential to look into if lead generation is one of your trend's strategic focus points.

-Here we have some of the main 2016 trends that you can find in specialized web sites.
+Here we have some of the main 2016 trends that you can find on specialized websites.

-Trackmaven Marketing blog says that “marketers often confuse activity with productivity.
-While web traffic has historically been the go-to metric for measuring content marketing success, this year sales lead quality, sales, and higher conversion rates topped the list: More than 80% of B2B marketers ranked these metrics as most important to their organization.”
+Trackman Marketing blog says that “marketers often confuse activity with productivity.
+While web traffic has historically been the go-to metric for measuring content marketing success, this year, sales lead quality, sales, and higher conversion rates topped the list: More than 80% of B2B marketers ranked these metrics as most important to their organization.”

-The IoT is one of the major trends advancing in several industries, not only in those which are technology-based but in any kind of modern industry.
-It’s basically about the way people can interact with everyday devices thanks to high speed internet connections -from phones, clothes, glasses, to cars and houses.
+The IoT is one of the major trends advancing in several industries, not only in technology-based but in any modern industry.
+It’s basically about how people can interact with everyday devices thanks to high-speed internet connections -from phones, clothes, glasses to cars and houses.

-B2B News Network site foresees that digital marketing spending will continue increasing, especially for mobile platforms, and because of that inbound marketing strategies must to be more sophisticated because the web is already full of content and there is a lot poor quality material available.
+B2B News Network site foresees that digital marketing spending will continue increasing, especially for mobile platforms.
+Because of that, inbound marketing strategies must be more sophisticated because the web is already full of content, and there is a lot of poor-quality material available.

 “As smartphone adoption continues to rise with an estimated 2 billion consumers worldwide expected to own a smartphone by 2016, the opportunity for brands to connect with their customers and prospects is closer than ever.
-Responsive design, embedded videos, and other mobile elements will become common practice and expected by consumers, so ensure your development team has set up your business for mobile success,” Intellegentia recommends.
+In addition, responsive design, embedded videos, and other mobile elements will become common practice and expected by consumers, so ensure your development team has set up your business for mobile success,” Intelligentsia recommends.

 “The goal of relationship marketing is to focus on building stronger loyalty and long-term customer engagement rather than on quick, short-term customer acquisition and individual sales.
 This helps companies develop strong, emotional customer connections to their brands that drive word-of-mouth promotions and lead generation,” Hubspot explains.

 In this way, building relationships is growing as a key goal for business long-term success.
 This is where inbound marketing strategies and lead generation tactics come in handy.
-The content will be more focused on this task, with transparency and trust as key concepts of strategies.
+In addition, the content will be more focused on this task, with transparency and trust as key strategies.

 “Video is here already and is growing rapidly –Intellegentia says- It is estimated that by 2017 video will account for 69% of all consumer Internet traffic (Cisco).
-Trends show that users are becoming more receptive to online videos, and moving away from long form content, with over 70% of marketers claiming that video has a better impact on conversions than any other content.
+Trends show that users are becoming more receptive to online videos and moving away from long-form content.
+Over 70% of marketers claim that video has a better impact on conversions than any other content.
 (Demand Metric)”

-Lead generation should develop more audiovisual content to easily catch more visitors.
+Lead generation should develop more audiovisual content to catch more visitors easily.
 Too high an expense for your company, you may be thinking?
 Don’t worry about that.
-Intellegentia suggests that “we are seeing a huge rise in user-generated content and lower production costs.
-With camera technology improving in smartphones and tablets, we can all be professional photographers without having to splash out on expensive kit.”
+Intelligentsia suggests that “we see a huge rise in user-generated content and lower production costs.
+In addition, with camera technology improving in smartphones and tablets, we can all be professional photographers without having to splash out on an expensive kit.”

-This is another trend that is commonly mentioned on company web sites and expert blogs.
-Content Standard blog stands that “as brands begin to build a surplus of content and analyze the data coming in, clear patterns emerge and there are opportunities to expand upon ideas and themes.
+This is another trend that is commonly mentioned on company websites and expert blogs.
+For example, a content Standard blog stands that “as brands begin to build a surplus of content and analyze the data coming in, clear patterns emerge and there are opportunities to expand upon ideas and themes.
 Sophisticated content marketers see these themes as trends to be explored in ongoing series, and in 2016 we’ll see more businesses partnering with great storytellers to focus on episodic content.
-That is, content broken out into chapters that progresses along a plotline with a beginning, middle, and end.”
+That is, content is broken out into chapters that progress along a plotline with a beginning, middle, and end.”